saarw/simple-container-monitor/README.md

-# Docker Container Monitor with Notion Page Integration
+# Docker Container Monitor with Notion Integration

-This single-file TypeScript application monitors Docker containers and logs their CPU and memory usage every minute to a Notion Page so you can view them in the Notion mobile app.
+Single-file TypeScript application that monitors Docker containers and posts their CPU and memory usage every minute to a Notion Page so you can view them in the Notion mobile app.

 ## Setup
 Create a Notion integration: